JujuAdams/Chatterbox/docs/3.2/concept-actions-functions.md

 `<<fastmark>>` will not pause a chatterbox but it will disable fast-forward mode.
 Any content after the `<<fastmark>>` action will still be displayed but any content between triggering fast-forward mode and `<<fastmark>>` will not appear.
 If a chatterbox is not fast-forwarding then this action does nothing.

+### `moveahead`

+*Example:* `<<moveahead>>`

+This is a special action that instructs a chatterbox to continue evaluating further lines of ChatterScript after a line of text.
+A `<<moveahead>>` instruction only works in singleton text mode where a chatterbox will wait immediately after a line of text.

+It may not be readily apparent when this instruction is useful.
+When in singleton text mode, a chatterbox will wait for `ChatterboxContinue()` to be called immediately after a line of text.
+This means that any actions after a line of text will not be executed until `ChatterboxContinue()` is called.
+This behaviour is usually help but not always.
+Sometimes you want to be able to execute actions after the line of text and `<<moveahead>>` allows you to do this.

 &nbsp;

 ## Functions